madebyatlas/docs/docs/source/index.rst

 Feel free to join our `Discord Server <https://discord.gg/kbvMKAG6jh>`_ to stay up to date on our latest projects and announcements.

+Check out the :doc:`ban database` section for information about our first bot, including :ref:`installation` and :ref:`configuration` of the bot.

 Check out the :doc:`lenny` section for information about our newest bot, including :ref:`installation` and :ref:`configuration` of the bot.